ahw0/Database-RisiKo/README.md

     ID_PARTITA    NUMBER(6) NOT NULL,  -- Reference to ID_PARTITA in the table TURNO->PARTITA

     /* Attributes */
-    DADO1_ATT     NUMBER(1) NOT NULL,  -- Dice 1 used by the attacker (Not null requires that there must be at least one die to be rolled in order to be in the combat / defense phase)
+    DADO1_ATT     NUMBER(1) NOT NULL,  -- Dice 1 used by the attacker (Not null requires that there must be at least one die to be rolled in order to be in the combat/defense phase)
     DADO2_ATT     NUMBER(1),           -- Dice 2 used by the attacker
     DADO3_ATT     NUMBER(1),           -- Dice 3 used by the attacker
     DADO1_DIFF    NUMBER(1) NOT NULL,  -- Dice 1 used by the defender